1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - Click on Token Restriction:

-Warning, when you activate this option, access to the stream will be instantly blocked for new connections.
+Warning, at the moment you activate this option, access to the stream will be instantly blocked for new connections.
 Adapt your Players to take into account the restriction, as illustrated in the example below:

 Create a Radio API Token